oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 ### 1.1.
 Infrastructure and navigation for multiple classrooms

+> [!IMPORTANT]
+> This is a popular project idea.
+> Multiple applicants are interested in this project.

 **Project Description:**

 Oppia currently has a classroom page for Math lessons, which is featured prominently and accessible via the home page, navigation bar, community library and learner dashboard.
 We are planning to create more classrooms for other topics.